-VISITORS Most hospitals will let you select two or three people who can enter your room and be with you for most of your time in isolation.
+Keeping in touch with loved ones Visitors Most hospitals will let you select two or three people who can enter your room and be with you for most of your time in isolation.
 They will also be able to bring things in from home that you may have forgotten, or that you decide you need during your stay.
-Other friends and family will be able to come and see you too.
-They may or may not be allowed into your room, but you can talk to each other on your mobile phones, or through an intercom.
-'I had friends and family who came and visited most days and that was really helpful, a bit of the outside world coming in.
-You do get a bit stir crazy.'
-Rachel, who had a transplant in 2016 It's perfectly normal if there are times when you don't feel like seeing visitors.
-Try to not feel like you are letting someone down.
+Other friends and family will be able to come and see you too, once your blood counts start to recover.
+They may or may not be allowed into your room, but you can talk to each other on your mobile phones.
+It's perfectly normal if there are times when you don't feel like seeing visitors.
+Remember, you are not letting someone down, though it might feel like that.
 Your wellbeing is the most important thing - they will understand that you need to put your recovery first.
-INFECTION RISK The potential risk of infection from seeing friends and family can be a source of worry and anxiety for many patients.
+Infection risk The potential risk of infection from seeing friends and family can be a source of worry and anxiety for many patients.
 This shouldn't be a problem if your visitors are honest about how they are feeling and follow the unit's infection control rules.
-However, if you have concerns, you shouldn't be afraid of being cautious and challenging them if you feel you have to.
-'It doesn't matter how many times you tell your visitors that they need to be healthy to see you, they will still come with coughs, colds and flu-like symptoms because they just don't get it and they want to help you by coming to cheer you up.
-My sister said, "It's only a little cough, I'll be fine in a couple of days."'
-David, who had a transplant in 2015 STAYING CONNECTED You can connect with your wider circle of friends and family through social media or even by writing an online blog.
+But you've got every right to have concerns and be cautious.
+So, challenge your visitors about their health if you feel you have to.
+Staying connected You can connect with your wider circle of friends and family through social media, a WhatsApp group or even by writing an online blog.
 It's also easier to update everyone on your progress in one go.
 You may find it very therapeutic to write about your experiences, both good and bad.
 Our Patient and Families Forum is also a great way to connect with other stem cell transplant recipients online.
-You can sign up at anthonynolan.org/forum Alternatively, you could ask a few people close to you to update your friends and family on your behalf.
+You can sign up at anthonynolan.org/forum Or you could ask a few people close to you to update your friends and family on your behalf.
 This allows you to keep in touch with everyone but removes the pressure of having to re-tell the same story repeatedly, which can become draining.
-'I used social media a lot, particularly Facebook, and built up quite a community of friends who were very much there for me day or night.'
-Sue, who had a transplant in 2011 CHILDREN VISITING Unfortunately, most isolation wards don't allow children into the patient rooms.
+"I used social media a lot, particularly Facebook, and built up quite a community of friends who were very much there for me day or night."
+RACHEL WHO HAD STEM CELL TRANSPLANTS TO TREAT AML Children visiting Unfortunately, some isolation wards don't allow children into the patient rooms.
 This is because of the infections that children might be carrying from mixing with others at their nursery or school.
 Rules can vary, so check your hospital's policy on children visiting.
-They might however have the chance to see and talk to you through an intercom.
-Video calling can also be a good alternative, enabling you to see children faceto-face every day.
-YOUNG PATIENTS AND PROTECTIVE ISOLATION
+Video calling can also be a good alternative, enabling you to see children face-to-face every day.